-Some years back, we bought a pair of black John Fluevog pumps in a second-hand store in San Francisco.
+Some years back, I bought a pair of black John Fluevog pumps in a second-hand store in San Francisco.
 They had chunky heels, peep toes, a psychedelic swirl at the vamp and they were the right size, but none of those features was the actual selling point.
 The best part of this find was the story printed on the soles.
 "If we move together, dance together..." it said in black serif on a beige background.
 "We'll stay together."
 It was that whiff of romance that sealed the deal, the promise that these batty shoes, a steal at $75, could lead one to true love, and only the person wearing them would know that her path to eternal happiness had been predetermined by the poetry embedded in her steps.
-Why, we wondered, didn't every brand print secret messages on their products?
+Why, I wondered, didn't every brand print secret messages on their products?

 Finally, it seems, in 2017, The Year of Our Need For Encouragement, Hope and Constant Mental-Emotional Fortification, the fashion world is catching up to old Fluevog.
 (The designer's Angel Soles are stamped with a guarantee to give cover from Satan, a great spiritual buffer that dovetails nicely with the brand's promise of unparalleled physical comfort.)
 Newer designers are reviving the technique in modern ways, weaving on-brand philosophical messages more subtly, and yet more powerfully, into their creations.

 Of course, there have always been t-shirts with clever sayings written on them, words to live by, out there for all to see.
 Well, but no. Not always.
 It's hard to imagine, but not so long ago, people didn't wear words on their clothing at all.
 Less than a hundred years ago, you couldn't just look at a stranger and determine whether you'd be friends or not by the obscurity of the indie band whose tour dates were listed on the back of their shirt.